 The core of UX is integrating human needs into the design process. and design research is primary method for informing our designs from the perspective of the end user This course focuses on UX methodology used to discover user needs, and their development into actionable user models.
 The results of research are converted to user models.
 Examination of these models helps the designer build empathy for their users through cores principles of Immerse, Engage, or Observe.
 In this course students will learn the various kinds of user research: qualitative versus quantitative, formative versus summative.
 They will learn to ask the right research question, and choose appropriate research strategies to answer that question.
 They will learn to analyze data and construct user models.
 Most importantly, they will learn how to use user data to develop empathy.
-Work done by students includes qualitative video interviews, eyetracking, and task completion software.
+Work done by students includes qualitative video interviews, card-sorts and ethnographic studies.
+Testing technology may include recorded interviews, eyetracking, and task completion software.
 Special topics such as remote testing, building usability labs, and competitive testing will be discussed based on participant interest.
 Analysis of qualitative and quantitative test results will also be considered.
 Students will also learn how to conduct research into the needs of the client, and research competitors.